The Dispute Resolution Review: Ireland

 The procedures and time frames vary across the courts.
 The general summary below relates to plenary proceedings in the High Court:

-- The defendant then enters an appearance to signal a willingness to defend the claim.
+The defendant then enters an appearance to signal a willingness to defend the claim.
 This also serves to cure any defects in respect of service.
-Extended time is given to defendants outside the jurisdiction to enter an appearance.
+Extended time is given to a defendant outside the jurisdiction to enter an appearance.
 A defendant who wishes to challenge the jurisdiction of the Irish courts to hear and determine the claim files a conditional appearance.